-Yes, the Sub-Fund has assigned the MSCI AC Asia Excl.
-Japan Total Return Net as a benchmark.
-This benchmark is a market index.
+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+Yes, the Sub-Fund has assigned a composite benchmark 50% MSCI AC World (ACWI) Total Return Net + 50% MSCI World Information Technology Total Return Net.
+This composite benchmark is using market indices.
 The Sub-Fund will promote environmental and social characteristics by outperforming the benchmarks Weighted Average GHG Intensity